PART ONE

 see more, he pushed himself to his feet and took a cautious step forward.

-him, some frozen in shock, others pointing, still others peering
+gaped at him, some frozen in shock, others pointing, still others peering

 uncertainly as if they could not quite make him out.
 Fingers flew